hammad42662/hammad42662/README.md

 # 💫 About Me:
 👋 Hey there, I'm Hammad Afzal! 🚀<br><br>🎓 I hold a Bachelor's degree in Computer Science and Master's degrees in both Digital Marketing and International Business with a focus on Data Analytics. 📚<br><br>💻 My tech expertise lies in React, Next.js, Vue JavaScript, HTML, CSS, Tailwind , Typescript, React Router.
-I'm all about creating fantastic user experiences! 💡<br><br>📫 You can reach me via email at hammadafzal05@gmail.com or connect with me on LinkedIn (linkedin.com/in/muhammad-hammad-afzal).
+I'm all about creating fantastic user experiences! 💡<br><br>📫
+>💻 <b>I am currently learning :</b> Node Express and MongoDB You can reach me via email at hammadafzal05@gmail.com or connect with me on LinkedIn (linkedin.com/in/muhammad-hammad-afzal).

 ## 🌐 Socials: